 Whenever you’re selecting a broker, it’s important to consider all of your needs.
 And for new traders in cryptocurrency, you’ll want to figure out whether you want to own the virtual currency directly or whether you want to trade futures, which offer higher reward, but also higher risk.

 You’ll also need to consider whether you want to trade more than Bitcoin, which is what the majority of traditional brokers restrict you to.
-If not, you may want to turn to a cryptocurrency exchange, since they offer more choice of tradable cryptocurrency.
+If not, you may want to turn to a cryptocurrency exchange, since they offer more choice of tradable cryptocurrencies.